abhaygupta7121/Library_management_system/README.md

 6. **Versatility:**
    - Java's versatility enables developers to create scalable and adaptable solutions, meeting the diverse needs of a Library Management System effectively.

+**MVC Architecture Implementation for Library Management System:**

+The Model-View-Controller (MVC) architecture is a structural pattern that divides the Library Management System into three distinct components: Model, View, and Controller.

+**Workflow of MVC:**
+1. **Model:**
+   - Represents the application's data and business logic.
+Responsible for data manipulation, storage, and overall management of the application's internal state.

+2. **View:**
+   - Represents the user interface, presenting data to the user and transmitting user input to the Controller.
+Focuses on the visual representation and user interaction aspects of the system.

+3. **Controller:**
+   - Acts as an intermediary between the Model and the View.
+Receives user input from the View, processes it, interacts with the Model to update data, and then updates the View accordingly.

+In our Library Management System project, we have implemented the MVC architecture by organizing the code into three distinct packages:
+a) `com.jsp.lms.model`: Contains classes responsible for managing data and business logic.
+b) `com.jsp.lms.view`: Encompasses classes related to the user interface and data presentation.
+c) `com.jsp.lms.controller`: Houses classes that act as intermediaries, handling user input, processing it, and facilitating communication between the Model and the View.

+**Source Code Structure - com.jsp.lms.model:**

+Within the `com.jsp.lms.model` package, two distinct classes have been implemented: `Book` and `Library`.

+- **Book Class:**
+  - The `Book` class comprises essential data members, including `bookname`, `AuthorName`, `price`, and `publication`.
+These members encapsulate key attributes related to individual books within the Library Management System.

+- **Library Class:**
+  - The `Library` class includes class data members such as `libraryName`, `libraryAddress`, `pinCode`, and a List of Books.
+These members collectively represent vital information about the library itself, including its location and the collection of books it contains.